Kemeny method: History

 Young adopted an epistemic approach to preference aggregation: he supposed that there was an objectively 'correct', but unknown preference order over the alternatives, and voters receive noisy signals of this true preference order (cf. Condorcet's jury theorem.)
-Using a simple probabilistic model for these noisy signals, Young showed that the Kemeny–Young method was the maximum likelihood estimator of the true preference order.
-Young further argues that Condorcet himself was aware of the Kemeny-Young rule and its maximum-likelihood interpretation, but was unable to clearly express his ideas.
+Using a simple probabilistic model for these noisy signals, Young showed that the Kemeny method was the maximum likelihood estimator of the true preference order.
+Young further argues that Condorcet himself was aware of the Kemeny rule and its maximum-likelihood interpretation, but was unable to clearly express his ideas.

 In the papers by John Kemeny and Peyton Young, the Kemeny scores use counts of how many voters oppose, rather than support, each pairwise preference, but the smallest such score identifies the same overall ranking.

 Since 1991 the method has been promoted under the name "VoteFair popularity ranking" by Richard Fobes.

 Comparison table

-The following table compares the Kemeny-Young method with other preferential single-winner election methods:
+The following table compares the Kemeny method with other single-winner election methods: